|Home | FAQs | Contact|

 AHS office is open from 9:00 a.m. until 4:00 p.m.
 Monday through Friday.
 We are closed on holidays.
 For information:

-The Quigley Museum is open Wednesday from 10:00 a.m. until 12 noon and every Sunday from 2:00 p.m. until 4:00 p.m. during the months of May to the 1st Sunday in December.
+The Quigley Museum is open every Sunday from 2:00 p.m. until 4:00 p.m. from the first Sunday in May to the last Sunday in September.

 The Quigley House is situated on its original site at the corner of South Lake Street and Milan Avenue.
 Built in 1832 by Mr. Joseph Quigley, it is one of the earliest examples of hand hewn sandstone architecture in the Amherst area.